dogsbodytech/workstation-tools/README.md

 * If there are any variables that need setting for your script to work they should be prompted by the make file
   * And then stored in a file called "settings.local" in the script directory.
   * This file is automatically git ignored.
-* Any shared settings/resources/librarys should go in the "shared" directory.
+* Any files that are created should be put in the "live" directory.
-  * Further shared item segregation is detailed in the "shared" README file.